isabella232/kendo-react-animation/README.md

 );
 ```

+For more examples and available configuration options, refer to the [Exapnd documentation](https://github.com/telerik/kendo-react-animation/blob/master/docs/expand/index.md).

 ### Kendo UI Push for React

-The Push component slides the new content pushing the old one out.
+The Push slides the new content pushing the old one out.

 ```html-preview
   <style>